-A first hand experience with science, technology, engineering, and math
+A first hand experience with STEM, design, and entrepreneurship.

 Middle School Tracks

 Participating middle school students perform hands-on experiments, design prototypes, and meet real-world STEM professionals.
-We currently offer 6 middle school tracks:
+We currently offer the following middle school tracks:

 Students create, test, and design with their own biodegradable polymers while gaining an understanding of what it really means to be a material scientist.